WJP-DAU/eu-thematic-reports/html/R3/text/title-&-scroll.md

 # We asked 72,000 people in the EU what they thought of transparency and corruption.
 Most people believe...

-## anticorruption measures are ineffective,
+## anticorruption measures have been ineffective so far,

-## political parties are the most corrupt,
+## state institutions are not corrupt,

-## businesses face unnecessary red tape.
+## authorities are perceived as transparent.

-##### **For the most part, people do not think the government is corrupt**: Across the EU most people do not believe courts, legislatures, or other state institutions are corrupt; however, they do believe political parties are corrupt.
+##### **For the most part, people do not think that state institutions are corrupt**: Across EU regions, most people do not believe courts, parliaments, or other state institutions are corrupt.
+However, concerns exist regarding national governments and parliaments in regions of about a third of EU countries.
+Additionally, in regions of more than half of EU countries, people believe that political parties are the most corrupt compared to other state institutions.

-##### **Anticorruption measures are seen as ineffective**: Across the EU, most people believe government actions to control corruption are ineffective.
+##### **Anticorruption measures are seen as ineffective**: Across EU regions, most people believe government efforts to control corruption have been ineffective so far.

-##### **Authorities are transparent and provide information**: Expert assessments of transparency and access to information across the EU are positive, and most people believe that local authorities provide accessible information.
+##### **Authorities are perceived as transparent and providing information**: Expert assessments of transparency and access to information at local level across EU regions are to a large extent positive, and most people believe that local authorities provide accessible information.

-##### **Business regulations are predictable, but businesses face red tape**: Although legal experts say business regulations in the EU are predictable and evenly enforced, they note that obtaining certain permits is challenging.